-San Antonio is easily accessible by plane with all major US airlines flying there; for us it was less than 3 hours on a direct flight on Friday evening from Chicago.
-A huge bonus is that the airport is actually very close to the city.
+San Antonio is easily accessible by plane with all major US airlines flying there.
+A huge bonus is that the airport is relatively small, meaning that it is easy to get in and out of, and it is actually very close to the city.
 As a result you can arrive at your hotel in less than 20 minutes, ready to get your weekend started.

 Where to Stay

 For our weekend in San Antonio, we stayed at a rented apartment which was close to downtown, which are easy to find on Airbnb or Vrbo.
 Our apartment was just the right amount of space for us to relax in for our trip to San Antonio for the weekend, and included free pool views.